 Tap the Send icon (Up arrow) from the top-right corner, and tap Use Mail Drop from the box that pops up at the bottom to use Mail Drop on iPhone to send a part of a large video file to the recipient(s).

 As mentioned before, Mail Drop on iPhone automatically comes into the picture when the email service provider has specified some size limit for the files a user can attach to a mail.
 However, even Mail Drop has certain limitations.
-The feature allows maximum 5GB of file(s) per attachment, and maximum 1TB of overall files regardless of the recipients or number of emails.
+The feature allows a maximum of 5GB of the file(s) per the attachment and a maximum of 1TB of overall files regardless of the recipients or number of emails.

 With that said, listed below are certain situations when you cannot use Mail Drop on iPhone to transfer the files: